ABA therapy, or Applied Behavioral Analysis, is an evidenced-based therapy that focuses on improving

 • Natural Environment Training teaches children to apply what they’ve learned in therapy to

-similar situations they may encounter in their own homes.
+similar situations they may encounter in their own homes. - It helps eliminate behavioral issues in children.

 ABA therapy works with parents and children to eliminate any behavioral issues in children, such as